deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 Meereo sighed.
 “I admit, his sense of humor is…an acquired taste.
 But please be considerate.
 He’s poured a great personal sum into this vessel to improve its capability across every dimension.
 This is the fastest and most survivable manned surveillance craft ever fielded by Gaoian or Human.”

 “With a name like *that?”* Frasier asked.
-“When I think *‘fast and stealthy,’* Turkeys and bein’ drunk aren’t exactly the first things that spring to mind.”
+“When I think *‘fast and stealthy,’* turkeys and bein’ drunk aren’t exactly the first things that spring to mind.”

- *“Anyway,”* Meereo insisted, sparing him a mildly irritated look, “We will be briefing on the ship, its capabilities, and all the rest when we land.
+ *“Anyway,”* Meereo insisted, sparing him a mildly irritated look, “we will be briefing on the ship, its capabilities, and all the rest when we land.
 Please try and maintain some decorum.
 This is a significant mission and the, ah, ‘brass’ may be visiting.”

 “…When you say ‘brass,’ who do you mean?”
 Wilde asked.

 “Well...
-I’m the Champion of my Clan and yet here I sit, briefing you on this mission *personally.”* Meereo observed.
+I’m the Champion of my Clan and yet here I sit, briefing you on this mission *personally,”* Meereo observed.
 “We all intend to hand off to subordinates but…not until we’re certain the gravity of what we’re doing has been *properly* conveyed.
 Does that paint an appropriate picture?”

 “...Decorum, right.
 Shiny hats on, lads.”